After a traffic accident in New York, it's a good idea to get familiar with the different state laws that might come into play, including:

-(Important note on no-fault: New York is a no-fault car insurance state.
-That means, after a car accident, you typically need to file a claim under your own personal injury protection coverage to get compensation for medical bills and other financial losses, regardless of who caused the crash.
-Only if your injury claim meets certain prerequisites can you step outside of no-fault and bring a claim directly against the at-fault driver.
-The discussion in the following two sections presumes that you're able to do that.
-For details on New York's no-fault rules, skip to the last section of this article.)
+New York is one of around a dozen states that follow some version of a no-fault car insurance system.
+That means, if you're injured in a car accident, you typically need to file a claim under your own personal injury protection coverage to get compensation for medical bills and other out of pocket losses related to your injuries, regardless of who caused the crash.
+Only if your injuries reach a certain threshold of seriousness can you step outside of no-fault and bring a claim directly against the at-fault driver.
+Get the details on the New York no-fault car insurance rules.

 A "statute of limitations" is a law that sets a time limit on your right to bring a lawsuit.
 If you miss the time limit set by this law and you try to file your car accident lawsuit after the deadline has already passed, the New York court system is almost certain to dismiss your case, unless some rare exception applies to extend the deadline.